 High-volume products are sold mainly through third-party distributors, value-added resellers ("VARs") and OEMs and include the Autoloader DDS-4, Autoloader DAT 72, ValueLoaderTM, SuperLoaderTM, and the M-Series family of tape libraries featuring the M1500, M1800 and M2500.
-The M-Series libraries will begin to be replaced by the new PX500-Series libraries, which offer more capacity at lower price points, during the last half of calendar year 2005.
+The M-Series libraries are beginning to be replaced by the new PX500-Series libraries, which offer more capacity at lower price points.